RanvierMUD/ranviermud/docs/server_config.md

 `defaultMaxPlayerInventory` _`number`_ `(16)`
 :    Default maximum number of items players can carry.
 NPCs default to Infinity.

+`maxIdleTime` _`number`_ `(20)`
+:    Maximum number of minutes a player can idle without entering any commands before being automatically kicked.
+Remove this key/value pair or set it to 0 to disable autokicking idle players.

 `playerTickFrequency` _`number`_ `(100)`
 :    Number of milliseconds between `updateTick` events on players.
 Might want this to be faster (16ms) if using websockets.